cruzgerman216/CodeLabs-Angular-Exercises/exercises/Pipes/pipes-exercises.md

 **Exercise 1.4: Transform data that holds a string with more than X characters**
 - Create a property called loremSentence of type string and set it to "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua. "
 - Use string interpolation to output the value of loremSetence onto the webpage
 - Generate a pipe using the cli ```ng g p pipename``` called xAmountOfCharacters.
 When applied to the loremSentence, make it so that only the first x amount of characters will show followed by "...".
-Use a pipe paramter to set x.
+Use a pipe parameter to set x.

 For example if you set x to be 5, then your output should be
 ```Lorem...```